wjiayis/NUS-BT1101-SampleCode/[SC]-Descriptive-Analytics/[SC]-Data-Visualisation/[HF]-Grouped-Barplot-&-Frequency-Table.md

                            "Mean Satisfaction for Math, By Year of Graduation", # title.text "Mean Satisfaction") # y_variable.text
 ```
 4. Optional Arguments (for fine-tuning of output).
-If you wish to include them, add them at the back of your input.
+If you wish to include them, edit what is on the right of the `=` and add them at the back of your input.
 ```
 #                           title.font_size = 1
 #                           categories.font_size = 1